pettni/posipoly/README.md

 ## Documentation

 There are two ways to represent polynomial variables in an optimization problem: gram matrix representation and coefficient vector representation.
 Let `Z(x)` be a vector of monomials, then a polynomial of the form `Z(x)' * C * Z(x)`, where `C` is a symmetric matrix, is in gram matrix representation.
 A polynomial of the form `c' * Z(x)` where `c` is a vector of coefficients, is in coefficient vector representation.
 Positivity constraints are imposed on the gram matrix, so positive variables should be defined in gram matrix representation.
-Otherwise, coefficient vector representation is preferable since it is more parsimonious for a given degree.
+In particular, a gram polynomial is SOS if C is positive semi-definite (PSD), it is SDSOS if C is scaled diagonally dominant (SDD), and it is DSOS if C is diagonally dominant.

+For polynomial variables that are not positive, coefficient vector representation is preferable since it is more parsimonious than gram representation for a given degree.
 To avoid redundancy also gram matrices are represented in vector form.
 For a symmetric matrix
 ```
 C = [C11 C12 ...
 C1n
      C12 C22 ...
 C2n